Netomize/HTTP-Basma/README.md

 The full technical details of how the algorithm works are in the attached [paper](https://github.com/Netomize/HTTP-Basma/blob/main/http-basma_paper_mfmokbel_v1.pdf).

-This modular design philosophy treats each request's fingerprint as a building block, allowing for elegant refactoring, with the possibility to add and substract different requests fingerprints.
+This modular design philosophy treats each request fingerprint as a building block, allowing for elegant refactoring, with the possibility to add and subtract the fingerprint of any request.

 Sample of fingerprints: